jeremypedersen/pythonlearn/README.md

 Any way you like!
 Just make sure to maintain the Creative Commons Attribution 4.0 license.

+The materials themselves are organized by type:
+    - books: this directory holds the books I used to develop the course
+    - code: example code and additional resources for each class (**still in progress**)
+    - homework: homework and quizzes for classes 1-7
+    - slides: my PowerPoint slides for classes 1-8

 # What exactly is in this repository?

 - Lecture slides in .pptx format